Mask Focal Loss: A unifying framework for dense crowd counting with canonical object detection networks: Related works

 \section{Related works}

-In this section, according to the historical timeline review of the milestone methods outlined in Fig. \ref{fig2}, we pay attention to the related work in four aspects: the methods based on regression, the methods based on density estimation, the methods based on object detection and the comparison of reported datasets.
+In this section, according to the historical timeline review of the milestone methods outlined in Fig. \ref{fig2}, we pay attention to the related work in three aspects: the methods based on regression, the methods based on density estimation and the methods based on object detection.